1. You Must Read This Document!

 It may perhaps be worth reiterating that the FaceSpan programming model is event-driven.
 You should never, ever, be looping waiting for something to happen or checking and rechecking the state of something.
 You should never use an idle handler.
 FaceSpan does not “block”, watching for things to happen.
 It receives and emits events only when things actually do happen.
 Thus there is a long list of event handlers and FSNotifications (discussed later) that you can use to be informed when the state of something changes.
 If you find that there is not an event for some functionality you need, let us know so that we can build it in.

 One more word about event handlers.
 In AppleScript, the name of an event handler is the name of the verb; the parameters are just parameters.
 Thus, in defining an event handler, you do not need to include parameters that you don’t need; it’s still the same event handler and will still be called without error.
-So, for example, the canonical form of the alert did end
+So, for example, the canonical form of the alert did end event as shown in the dictionary is:

 on alert did end theObject reply replyParam accessory view accessoryViewParam